×

 There are some very widely believed myths about death.
 Here are just a few of them.

-Death is Painful for Everyone
+Death is painful for everyone

 It seems fairly obvious to say that whether your death is painful will depend largely on the way in which it occurs.
 If you die in your sleep of old age, you probably won’t even be aware that you’re dying.
 Whereas those who experience a drawn-out confrontation with a long illness may have to bear more than their fair share of it before the end.